albina777/WelcomeBot/README.md

 ## Usage
 1. Run the bot
    `python welcome_bot.py`
-2. Welcome Message: When a new member joins your server, WelcomeBot will automatically send a welcome message in the `#welcome-channel`.
+2. When a new member joins your server, WelcomeBot will automatically send a welcome message in the `#welcome-channel`.
    Make sure the bot has permission to read and send messages in that channel.